RenderKit/embree/doc/src/api.md

 ### Hair Geometry

-Hair geometries are supported, which consist of multiple hairs represented as cubic bezier curves with varying radius per control point.
+Hair geometries are supported, which consist of multiple hairs represented as cubic Bézier curves with varying radius per control point.
 Individual hairs are considered to be subpixel sized which allows the implementation to approximate the intersection calculation.
-This in particular means that zooming onto one hair might show geometric artefacts.
+This in particular means that zooming onto one hair might show geometric artifacts.

 Hair geometries are created using the `rtcNewHairGeometry` function call, and potentially deleted using the `rtcDeleteGeometry` function